ArrayBot: Reinforcement Learning for Generalizable Distributed Manipulation through Touch: Abstract

 \section{Abstract}

-We present \ours, a distributed manipulation system consisting of a $16 \times 16$ array of vertically sliding pillars integrated with tactile sensors, which can simultaneously support, perceive, and manipulate the tabletop objects.
+We present \ours, a distributed manipulation system consisting of a $\mathbf{16\,\times\,16}$ array of vertically sliding pillars integrated with tactile sensors.
+Functionally, \ours is designed to simultaneously support, perceive, and manipulate the tabletop objects.
 Towards generalizable distributed manipulation, we leverage reinforcement learning (RL) algorithms for the automatic discovery of control policies.
 In the face of the massively redundant actions, we propose to reshape the action space by considering the spatially local action patch and the low-frequency actions in the frequency domain.
 With this reshaped action space, we train RL agents that can relocate diverse objects through tactile observations only.
-Surprisingly, we find that the discovered policy can not only generalize to unseen object shapes in the simulator but also transfer to the physical robot without any domain randomization.
-Leveraging the deployed policy, we present abundant real-world manipulation tasks, illustrating the vast potential of RL on \ours for distributed manipulation.
+Intriguingly, we find that the discovered policy can not only generalize to unseen object shapes in the simulator but also have the ability to transfer to the physical robot without any sim-to-real fine-tuning.
+Leveraging the deployed policy, we derive more real-world manipulation skills on \ours to further illustrate the distinctive merits of our proposed system.